vanja55555/tryanglist.com/site/content/post/have-you-heard-of-rashomon-effect.md

 So, one concept, at least 3 different fields.

-But what does this effect mean for asking common business questions: why do customers only shop once or what predicts the new product uptake?
+But what does this effect mean for people asking common business questions: why do customers only shop once or what predicts the new product uptake?

 Where does this leave research and analytics?